 4. Saute fresh sliced tomatoes and while still warm, toss with pesto then pile on top of cold baby spinach.

-5. Saute fresh zucchini and while still warm, toss with pesto, then pile on a bed of spaghetti squash and sprinkle with pine nuts.
+5. Saute fresh zucchini noodles and while still warm, toss with pesto, then pile on a bed of spaghetti squash and sprinkle with pine nuts.

 6. Toss with green and black olives and nosh… or let the olives marinate in the pesto overnight, then add sliced olives to veggies or grilled meats.